nodejs/node/deps/npm/docs/content/using-npm/config.md

 The age of the cache, in seconds, before another registry request is made if using legacy search endpoint.

-#### send-metrics

-* Default: false
-* Type: Boolean

-If true, success/failure metrics will be reported to the registry stored in `metrics-registry`.
-These requests contain the number of successful and failing runs of the npm CLI and the time period over which those counts were gathered.
-No identifying information is included in these requests.

 #### shell